ValveSoftware/ArtifactDeckCode/README.md

 * Text fields (card_name, card_text and the name on set_info) will contain
 english and additional languages.
 * Image fields (mini-image, large-image, ingame-image) provide a default image and keys for each supported language.
+* ref_type indicates a type of card reference:
-* "ref_type" : "includes" specify cards which get auto included into decks when the card is added.
+  * "includes" - specifies cards which get automatically included into decks when the card is added.
 These should NOT be sent to the deck encoder.
-* "ref_type" : "references" typically refer to hero abilities or other special effects a card may have.
-These should NOT be sent to the deck encoder.
+  * "references" - indicates that the card text mentions the specified card.
+  * "passive_ability" - a passive ability
+  * "active_ability" - an ability which is activated by clicking on it.